 Forest land is a broad land use class defined in the Swedish Forestry Act.
 The definition the same as the UN's Food and Agriculture Organization (FAO) definition of Forest Land and is internationally accepted.
 Forest land is defined as land with trees hiher than 5 meter and a canopy cover of more than 10 percent, or trees able to reach these thresholds in situ.

 Age distribution within Sweden's forests show that the most common age group is 41-60 years.
-Many species are connected to old forest and the there are circa 3 million hectares of forest older than 140 years which represents ca 12 percent of the forest land area.
-This type of forest is most common in Norrland where is a a significant proportion of the forest land area (ca 18% i northern Norrland and 14% in southern Norrland).
+Many species are connected to old forest and the there are circa 3.4 million hectares of forest older than 140 years which represents ca 12.6 percent of the forest land area.
+This type of forest is most common in Norrland where is a a significant proportion of the forest land area (ca 19% i northern Norrland and ca 15% in southern Norrland).
 In southern Sweden there is little forest land with an age over 140 years.

 Vegetation and site conditions

 SLU has been appointed by the Swedish government as resopnsible for the official statistics about the state and change of Swedens forests.
 Read more about SLU's official statistics.
 As an authority responsible for official statistics SLU must make sure that: